Yasir323/ExpenseTrackerApp/README.md

 # Expense Tracker App

 This is the documentation for my Expense Tracker App.
+The Database contains 3 collections: users, expenses and transactions.
+To obtain balances of each user the transactions database has been created which stores transaction between each user when an expense is created.
+The API endpoints and documentation is as described below.

 ## API Documentation